 Once you’ve defined the goal of your newsletter, you can start brainstorming ideas for the design.

-Try to craft your newsletter accordingly, and then adapt the design and layout to your specific offer.
+Try to structure your newsletter according to your goals, then adapt the design to be on-theme.

 For example, place your products in a spring context.
 Place offers inside an Easter basket or have the Easter Bunny give your clients a coupon voucher.